Did you know that over half of all students undertaking placements are offered a permanent job when they graduate?

 The placements are designed to be flexible and can last from three months to a year, depending on the needs of the business.
 They can also be part-time, full-time or day release.

 What if there isn't a placement year as part of my course?

 Some courses do not have built-in placements.
 However because a placement has so many advantages, most universities/colleges will allow you to take a break for up to one year.
 Taking a placement of this type really makes you stand out from the crowd!

 Yes, all our placements are paid.
-We ask all our employers to pay a minimum salary of £12k per annum, pro rata.
-Some employers will pay more, at their discretion, based on skills and experience - this can mean up to £20k per annum, pro rata.
+We ask all our employers to pay national living wage as a minimum.
+Some employers will pay more, at their discretion, based on skills and experience.

 What support will I get on my placement?